-Project XII was originally created to facilitate data exchanges between groups of people who had reasons to know each other in the real world.
+Project XIII was created to facilitate data exchanges between groups of people who had reasons to know each other in the real world.
 It was the brainchild of a software developer who was looking to create a solution that didn't sell your information or advertise to you.
 The VEXS Protocol, based loosely off of Isaac Asimov's I Robot, was born out of a desire to see software fall under the hands of the people it was written to serve, and not create a creature that runs amok of social norms.
 We hope that you'll participate in this experience.
 Join forces with a team of people who believe that thus far the role of software in society has been misused, and who want to see it used in its proper place.

 Project XIII leverages the existing technology of 256 bit AES encryption in innovative ways, to ensure a safe and secure environment for you to exchange your data.
 The system moves all data from your device > Data Flow Hub (DFH) > to your friends device as encrypted information.
 By doing this we have turned the DFH into a relay between devices.
 Nothing more.
 The DFH cannot read the actual data, and removes it after three days.
 There is no point in keeping it.
 Your data can not be mined, harvested, monetized, studied or anything else.
 All transactions to the DFH are wrapped in a 128 bit SSL connection for another layer of security.
 4096 bit RSA keys are used when the initial exchange of the AES keys takes place.
 Each user/friend has their RSA public key on the DFH.
 When the friend request is sent it is wrapped up in the RSA public key.
 The only person who can open the message has to have the private key that corresponds to the RSA public key what was used for the encryption.